EdenTree Sustainable European Equity Fund

 Process:

-Our responsible and sustainable criteria form a core part of our investment approach and are integrated into our stock selection and management processes.
-Our dedicated in-house team of responsible investment (RI) analysts considers each of our investments on the basis of their Environmental, Social and Governance (ESG) credentials and long-term sustainable return potential.
+The EdenTree Standard is a core part of our investment approach and are integrated into our stock selection and management processes.
+Our dedicated in-house team of sustainability analysts consider each of our investments on the basis of their Environmental, Social and Governance (ESG) credentials and long-term sustainable return potential.
 We believe that those companies which have a well-developed approach to managing ESG risk are more likely to offer good quality, long-term investment potential.

 We pride ourselves on our independent thought and analysis and are not afraid to adopt positions which do not conform to conventional thinking or prevailing consensus.
 We do not have model portfolios or preferred stock lists, preferring to give fund managers the flexibility and responsibility to implement investment strategies that best match the needs of our investors.
 Finally, our investment process places a strong emphasis on portfolio diversification at all levels, including geographical, sector, company size and investment theme, with the aim of reducing risk.
 Please see below the summary of the Fund’s investment process: